sylvia010402/Canvas-AI-Student-Performance-Analytics/README.md

 ## What This Means

 This project bridges personal experience and professional ambition.
 I saw a problem as a student, and now I’ve built a prototype that could help solve it at scale.
-My goal is to contribute ideas and systems that edtech companies can adopt to create smarter, more supportive learning platforms—where no student falls through the cracks unnoticed.
+My goal is to contribute ideas and systems that edtech companies can adopt to create smarter, more supportive learning platforms, where no student falls through the cracks unnoticed.

 ---